Constraint-Optimal Driven Allocation for Scalable QEC Decoder Scheduling: Proposed Methodology

 The fundamental computational difficulty of the decoder scheduling problem stems from the structural characteristic that allocation decisions at the current time slice directly determine the backlog state in subsequent time slices.
 Undecoded syndromes at time $t$ do not disappear but accumulate and carry over to the next time slice.
 As this phenomenon repeats, the total number of scheduling scenarios to explore explodes exponentially with circuit depth ($\Omega(\binom{N}{M}^T)$).
 Consequently, finding a mathematically perfect global optimum via exhaustive search is computationally intractable (NP-hard) for large-scale circuits, leading to exponential scheduling time (see Appendix~\ref{sec:Problem Formulation} for formal proof).
 To overcome these computational limitations, CODA alters the approach from solving the complex optimization problem directly.
 Instead of attempting to directly minimize the longest undecoded sequence length, the problem is simplified into a concrete verification process that determines whether a schedule satisfying all constraints exists within a given undecoded sequence length limit $G$.
 This transformation converts the uncertain search for an optimum into a stepwise verification procedure for a fixed target, thereby effectively controlling the computational complexity.

-Algorithm~\ref{alg:CODA_Scheduling_Algorithm} details the specific procedure for executing this strategy.
+Algorithm~\ref{alg:CODA_Scheduling_Algorithm} details the specific procedure for executing this strategy, and the principal notation used in this algorithm and the accompanying discussion are summarized in Table~\ref{tab:main_notation}.
 The algorithm starts from the theoretically smallest possible limit of 1 and sequentially increments this limit $G$ by 1 until a feasible schedule is identified.
 In each iteration, the algorithm first initializes a mathematical model $\mathcal{M}$ for the current $G$ and defines decision variables, including the binary allocation variable $x_{d,q,t}$ and the integer backlog state variable $U_{q}(t)$.
 To define the feasible search space, three mandatory sets of constraints are injected into the model (Appendix~\ref{sec:Constraints}).

 First, resource constraints are applied to enforce physical hardware limits, ensuring that the number of qubits processed by a decoder does not exceed its availability and preventing duplicate assignments to a single qubit.
 Second, backlog evolution and bound constraints are established.
 The model explicitly defines the recurrence relation for backlog accumulation, in which unserved qubits increment their backlog, and imposes an inequality condition ensuring that $U_{q}(t)$ does not exceed the current limit $G$.
 Third, hard precedence constraints are applied to guarantee logical correctness.
 For qubits scheduled for T-gate operations (denoted as set $\mathcal{T}_{\tau}$), the condition that decoding must be completed immediately prior to gate execution ($y=1$) is strictly enforced to ensure circuit integrity.